 I was born in Eugene, Oregon, November 17, 1969, and raised by the 2 incredible parents, who allowed my younger brother Ryan and I a lot of freedom to explore our interests.
 We were given early access to tools, materials and a lot of unsupervised time.
 We built forts, roller coasters, skateboard ramps, moats, tunnels, etc. But with this freedom came high expectations – a premium was placed on education and creativity when I was growing up.
 I have always drawn, painted, sculpted – tried to make some sort of tangible record of my experiences and impressions of the world around me.
 I received training in drawing and painting at the University of Oregon, under Professor Ron Graff and the late Professor Frank Okada, both renowned artists and educators.
 In the early 1990’s, I transitioned to sculptural works as my main artistic output, focusing on direct welded steel work and found object assemblages.

 Currently, I live and work in Eugene.
 My studio, The Oblivion Factory, is located in industrial west Eugene, Oregon.
-I live with several cats, rabbits, a mini-pig named Piggert (who goes to the studio with me every day).
+My wife, Renee Mahni is also a sculptor and we live with several cats, 4 rabbits, a 2 mini-pigs named Piggert and Boris (who go to the studio with us every day).
 I spend as much time as possible at the studio welding, working, and laughing.